 When you’re managing a team or a business, cultivating a strong company culture is certainly easier said than done.
-Nevertheless, it is critical to increasing employee engagement and reducing turnover, especially with today’s crop of young, culture-minded candidates.
+Nevertheless, it is critical to increase employee engagement and reduce turnover, especially with today’s crop of young, culture-minded candidates.

 Make sure to share this article with anyone you think could use it!

 When you find yourself in need of wine, coffee, kombucha, tea, beer, or snacks for your office or event, shoot us a message!